 The constant pressure and prolonged stretching causes a permanent change in this muscle and make it weaker.
 The increased pressure comes from pregnancy, overweight and some type of exercise!
-Yes, In fact, females athletes involved in repetitive, high intense physical activity are more prone to have urinary incontinence.
-In athlete female, the insufficient strength of Pelvic Floor Muscles and the high intra-abdominal pressure due to the muscular structure result in high incidence of incontinence!
+Yes, In fact, females athletes involved in repetitive, high-intensity physical activity are more prone to have urinary incontinence.
+In athlete female, the insufficient strength of Pelvic Floor Muscles and the high intra-abdominal pressure due to the muscular structure result in a high incidence of incontinence!
 Other factors are chronic coughing, weight lifting, high impact exercise and obesity

 Type of Urinary incontinence

 There are different types of chronic urinary incontinence:

 With Stress incontinence, the woman does not feel the urge to urinate, however, she leaks urine due to any moderate abdominal muscle contractions such as laughing and sneezing.

 On the contrary, a woman with overactive bladder incontinence, she feels a sudden urge to urinate and most probably will leak before reaching the bathroom.
 This often happens even if the balder is not full and has only a minimal amount of urine.

 The acute type is due to urinary tract infection or kidney diseases and usually resolve as the infection or the renal issue is treated.